marekhudyma/marekhudyma.github.io/_posts/2020-04-01-functional-tests-with-testcontainers.md

 .withFixedExposedPort(DEBUG_PORT, DEBUG_PORT)
 ```

-The method `withFixedExposedPort` is protected in TestContainer, GenericContainer class.
+The method `withFixedExposedPort` is protected  in GenericContainer (in TestContainer) class.
 That's why you need to create a new class and expose it as a public.
 ```java
 public class ServiceContainer extends GenericContainer<ServiceContainer> {
   public ServiceContainer withFixedExposedPort(int hostPort, int containerPort) {